koorchik/LIVR/README.md

 Only 'i' flag is currently required by specification.

-**Be aware** that regelar expressions cab be language dependent.
+**Be aware** that regular expressions can be language dependent.
 Try to use most common syntax.

 ### Numeric Rules ###
 #### integer ####